Iterable/iterable-android-sdk/README.md

 ```

 ### Getting the local queue of in-app messages
-The SDK keeps the local in-app message queue in sync by polling the server every time the app goes into foreground, and via silent push messages that arrive from Iterable servers to notify the app whenever a new in-app message is added to the queue.
+The SDK keeps the local in-app message queue in sync by checking the server queue every time the app goes into foreground, and via silent push messages that arrive from Iterable servers to notify the app whenever a new in-app message is added to the queue.
 To access the in-app message queue, call `IterableApi.getInstance().getInAppManager().getMessages()`.
 To show a message, call `IterableApi.getInstance().getInAppManager().showMessage(message)`.

 ```java